puzzle/skills/doc/CONTRIBUTING.md

 -   Remove obsolete code

 #### Entity Relationship Diagram
-To gain an overview of the project an ERD might help, run:
+To gain an overview of the project an ERD might help, generate one with:

 ```shell
 bundle exec erd